MapsPeople/docs/collections/_cms/index.md

 **Developing your own app**

-When developing your own app you can still use the MapsIndoors CMS to save the Google Street View image information to a location.
-When the Panorama image is set the location gets populated with a `streetViewConfig property.
+When developing your own app, you can still use the MapsIndoors CMS to save the Google Street View image information to a Location.
+When the Panorama image is set, the Location gets populated with a `streetViewConfig` property.
 Please see below for an example.

 Location Object: